NCSU GIS/MEA582:

 d.out.file lu_signle_map

-Visualy compare the SRTM elevation map "elev_srtm_30m" with lidar-based elevation map "elevation".
-Use neighborhood operator to smooth the SRTM elevation map and compare the summary statistical measures for the original and smoothed SRTM DEM.
-How does the size of the neighborhood influence the result?
+Use neighborhood operator to smooth the SRTM elevation map "elev_srtm_30m" and compare the summary statistics for the original and smoothed SRTM DEM.
+First, display the lidar-based "elev_ned_30m" map, assign the same colors to the "elev_srtm_30m" and compare their values using legends.
+Then use neighborhood operator applied to 5x5 window to smooth the "elev_srtm_30m" and compare the results using the r.univar tool.
+How does the size of the neighborhood influence the resulting DEM?
 (You can test different sizes yourself.)

 d.erase